Skip to main content

 • an endocrinologist - a specialist in treating hormone problems

-Your GP or specialist will discuss with you the best way to manage your symptoms.
+Your GP or specialist will discuss the best way to manage your symptoms.
+They may recommend lifestyle changes and start you on any medicine you need.

 Follow-up